Written by: Shaun Holmstrom

 - If you have a degree or diploma in Child and Youth Care; this is considered the highest academic standard for preparation.
 This indicates that you have completed an academic program that covers the core areas of knowledge as well as a practicum component in the field of Child and Youth Care.
 These individuals do not have to complete the written or oral exam as part of their process, as they have met the standard within their academic program.
-As such, they can apply for certification by completing a one year internship with their agency and having the agency endorse that they are meeting a satisfactory standard of practice during that one year internship.
-They may apply for full certification at the end of the one year of practice.
+As such, they can apply for certification by completing a one-year internship with their agency and having the agency endorse that they are meeting a satisfactory standard of practice during that one-year internship.
+They may apply for full certification at the end of one year of practice.
 They will be required to prove that they have completed their academic program, and have their agency endorsement.

 - Not everyone in the field of Child and Youth Care comes into the process with a directly applied degree or diploma.
 Some have a related degree or diploma, for example: in psychology, sociology, rehabilitation counselling, human ecology, education, and other fields that incorporate knowledge related to Child and Youth Care.
 These individuals will be required to demonstrate a satisfactory level of knowledge and application by completing a written and oral exam as part of their process to receive full certification.
-They will also require the endorsement of their agency and the completion of a one year internship before finalizing the process.
+They will also require the endorsement of their agency and the completion of a one-year internship before finalizing the process.
 They will also be required to prove that they have completed their academic program in order to apply under this criterion.

-- Applicants without a related diploma or degree will be assessed for eligibility based on quality and quantity of their CYC work-related experience. .
+- Applicants without a related diploma or degree will be assessed for eligibility based on the quality and quantity of their CYC work-related experience.
 This normally requires that the candidate has completed the equivalent of 5 years of experience in a Child and Youth Care role.
 This must be documented by the agency or another means (e.g., a letter from the agency, work record documenting the name of the agency and position the individual had while working).
 These individuals will also be required to demonstrate a satisfactory level of knowledge and application by completing a written and oral exam as part of their process to receive full certification.
-They will also be required to receive the endorsement of their agency and complete the one year internship before completing the process.
+They will also be required to receive the endorsement of their agency and complete the one-year internship before completing the process.
 It is important to note that an individual planning to go through this method can start the one year internship following 4 years of experience and would be able to apply for the written exam at the end of the fifth year of work in the field.

 There are a number of resources available to individuals seeking to complete the certification process.

 - There is an online component that has been developed, which is available to all individuals seeking full certification or those that have registered with the Child and Youth Care Association of Alberta.
 Individuals wanting to access this information will need to register with the Child and Youth Care Association of Alberta and pay a registration fee.
 From there, they will be provided with access information to the online sites which include 3 levels of information depending on the person’s background and interests.
-It is important to understand that this information is intended to provide a general overview of many of the components covered in an academic program; however its main purpose is to provide information/knowledge on which the certification candidate can build.
-These resources continue to develop and evolve depending on policies and funding provided by Government of Alberta, the Child and Youth Care Association of Alberta, and other stakeholders.
+It is important to understand that this information is intended to provide a general overview of many of the components covered in an academic program; however, its main purpose is to provide information/knowledge on which the certification candidate can build.
+These resources continue to develop and evolve depending on policies and funding provided by the Government of Alberta, the Child and Youth Care Association of Alberta, and other stakeholders.

 - Another resource to consider is the latest version of the Child and Youth Care Certification Manual (2014 Edition).
 This manual has been recently updated and has had limited circulation.
 It provides a wealth of information about the purpose and the history of the certification program in Alberta.
-I would encourage candidates to look at the self-assessment tool and the specific questions that are included on the written exam.
-This can help candidates prepare and review for the questions that they will encounter.
+I would encourage candidates to look at the self-assessment tool and the specific questions that are included in the written exam.
+This can help candidates prepare and review the questions that they will encounter.
 For the written exam they have to choose questions from four content areas; 2 from part A, 1 from part B, and 1 from part C.

 - Otherwise, much of the content covered can be done as a self-study, where the candidate finds their own resources (e.g., through the library, academic institutions, workshops, online resources, or buying/borrowing books as available).
 Some agencies also develop their own resources or have learning groups that cover information included on the exams.